-Eske is a Lecturer in East European Politics at the School of Politics and International Relations, and Research Assistant to the H2020 UPTAKE project.
+Eske is a Post-Doctoral Research Associate for the RCUK GCRF project at the School of Politics and International Relations.
 She completed her PhD research in 2016, with a thesis on bargaining power in relations between the European Union and Azerbaijan.
 Her research focuses on changing power dynamics between the EU and non-EU states in the post-Soviet region, looking at strategies of resistance and negotiation.
 Case studies include Democracy and Human Rights promotion policies, agenda-setting of the Nagorno-Karabakh conflict, and negotiations over the Association Agreement.

-Eske is part of the Global Europe Centre at Kent, and holds professional membership of BASEES, UACES, BISA as well as ISA.
-In 2016, she was awarded the University of Kent Research Prize for Postgraduate research, and shortlisted for the Kent Union Teaching Awards.
+Eske is part of the Global Europe Centre at Kent.
+In 2016, she was awarded the University of Kent Research Prize for Postgraduate research, and shortlisted for the Kent Union Teaching Awards

 Academic office hours are available on

-- Van Gils, E. and E. Yörük (forthcoming, 2016).
+- Van Gils, E. and E. Yörük (2017).
 ‘The World Bank’s social assistance recommendations for developing and transition countries: containment of political unrest and mobilization of political support’.
-Current Sociology.
+Current Sociology 65 (1):113-132.

-- Merheim-Eyre, I., Van Gils, E. and L. Janulewicz (eds.)
-(2014,).
+- Merheim-Eyre, I., E. Van Gils and L. Janulewicz (eds.)
+(2014).
 All things to all people?
 Internal and external approaches to Europeanisation: Workshop proceedings.
 Global Europe Centre, University of Kent.

 - Van Gils, E., (2012).
 Belarus, de Europese Unie en Rusland: keert Belarus zich voorgoed naar het oosten?
 (Belarus, the European Union and Russia: Will Belarus make a final turn eastwards?)
 Internationale Spectator, 66 (3): 153-155.